 John Hancock empowers their policyholders with a number of tools and support services to keep them healthy, but they also offer another tool: LifeTrack.
 LifeTrack is an interactive tool to help you manage your policy premiums for certain types of policies that offer flexible premium payment options, like the Protection UL plan.

 The advantage of the LifeTrack tool is that you can use it to make sure that as you adjust your premium payments, you are still in line with your insurance objectives and cash value accumulation plans.
-Another nice perk is that if you participate in a Vitality Plan, this information will also be integrated into the tool so that you can take into account any premium savings you are getting from that program.
+Another nice perk is that if you participate in a Vitality Plan, this information also will be integrated into the tool so that you can take into account any premium savings you are getting from that program.